9

 The following book are not directly about Marshall Field's, but have been of keen interest to more than a few Field's Fans in the past year.

-Darlene Quinn's Twisted Webs, picks up where her last book, Webs of Power, leaves off.
-Set in the past 25 years, the two books are a story of corporate consolidation in the retail industry-- often for the sake of greed and ambition.
-Based on her real-life experiences as part of the management team at the once glorious Wilshire Bullocks where current Macy's CEO/Chairman/President Terry Lundgren once worked, Quinn calls Webs of Power and Twisted Webs "more FACTion than Fiction."
+Darlene Quinn has written a series of books that tell the story of corporate consolidation in the retail industry-- often for the sake of greed and ambition.
+Based on her real-life experiences as part of the management team at the once glorious Bullocks Wilshire where current Macy's CEO/Chairman/President Terry Lundgren once worked, Quinn calls Webs of Power, Twisted Webs, and Webs of Fate "more FACTion than Fiction."
 Surely these book will give you insight into the corporate mindset that eventually progressed to the loss of Marshall Field's to Macy's.
-Of special note to Field's loyalists is a nod in Twisted Webs to our quest to bring back Marshall Field's.Webs of Power and Twisted Webs can be purchased at Amazon.com, Borders, Barnes & Noble and many other book stores.
+Of special note to Field's loyalists is a nod in Twisted Webs to our quest to bring back Marshall Field's.Webs of Power, Twisted Webs and Webs of Fate can be purchased at Amazon.com, Barnes & Noble, bn.com and many other book stores.
+COMING SPRING 2013!
+Look for a fourth book in the series, set in Chicago and inspired by Macy's takeover of Marshall Field's.
 Check her web sites for more information and other purchasing options.
-Web site & Book Intro: www.darlenequinn.net Blog: darlenequinn.wordpress.com.
+Web site & Book Intro: www.darlenequinn.net.

 HOME | Enewsletter | Leaflets | Pin-on Buttons | Shopping Guide | About This Site